jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/transparency/help-channel.md

 ---

-In order to have a direct communication channel with our clients and keeping them informed regarding any doubt, we support an email ticket system (help@fluidattacks.com).
+In order to have a direct communication channel with our clients and keep them informed in case of any doubt, we support an email ticket system (help@fluidattacks.com).
-Tickets are treated as confidential information and only support engineers within Fluid Attacks can see them.
+We treat tickets as confidential information, and only support engineers within `Fluid Attacks` can see them.

-Any type of concern or request can be sent and our engineers will get in touch within the next twenty-four hours.
+Anyone can send us any concern or request, and our engineers will contact them within the next twenty-four hours.